lsst-dm/dmtn-031/index.rst

 .. note::

    What is “median reference”?
 The median number of reference objects per CCD?
 Make that explicit.
+[Added.]

 +--------+--------------+-------------------------------+----------+
 |           CFHTLS g, r-band (325 visits), 11700 CCDs              |